Tony Miller (government official): The "Yixian Luohan" terracotta sculptures

-During the 2010s, Miller became interested in the so-called “Yixian Luohans”, a group of three-colour glaze, life-size terracotta sculptures of Chinese monks, which had first surfaced in China shortly before World War I and are now scattered amongst museums in Europe, North America and Japan.
-Their discovery in the early twentieth century was intertwined with the German sinologist Friedrich Perzynski fascination with Chinese ceramics uncovered in northern China during the construction of railway lines in the late 19th and early 20th centuries.
+During the 2010s, Miller became interested in the so-called “Yixian Luohans”, a group of three-colour glaze, life-size terracotta sculptures which first surfaced in China shortly before World War I and are now split between museums in Europe, North America and Japan.
+In 2021 Miller published The Missing Buddhas, which accounts the discovery of the Luohans and their exodus from China via the German sinologist Friedrich Perzynski.

-Miller highlighted discrepancies in the original account of their discovery and offered fresh perspectives on their provenance in "The Missing Buddhas".
+Miller highlighted discrepancies in the original account of the Luohans' discovery and offered fresh perspectives on their provenance in The Missing Buddhas.
 He noted: “As every spy-master, spook and espionage author understands, all good cover stories, or what the late John le Carre called “legends”, rely on verifiable circumstantial facts to camouflage a significant fiction.
 Perzynski based his legend on a real but fruitless visit to Yixian.
 The circumstantial details have stood the test of time and, even more recently, have been in large part corroborated by investigations in the field…The significant fiction at the core of his tale is his claim that, while in Yixian, he saw some of the sancai glazed terracotta Luohans.
 He did not, nor did he find any tangible evidence of them ever having been there.”